jxskiss/gopkg/README.md

    and limit the number of goroutines.

 1. `perf/json` provides a drop-in replacement of `encoding/json` and extended features.
-   By default, it uses [bytedance/sonic](https://github.com/bytedance/sonic) in underlying, which has better performance than `encoding/json` and many other third-party libraries.
+   By default, it uses [jsoniter] in underlying, which has better performance than `encoding/json`.
+   `amd64` users may use `json.Config` to switch to [bytedance/sonic] for best performance in the cost of a little less maturity.
    Check json/README.md for detailed introduction.

 1. `perf/lru` is a high performance implementation of the LRU cache, it features pre-allocation,